mdancho84/mdancho84.github.io/_drafts/explore-simplified-exploratory-data-analysis-eda-in-r.md

 # Conclusion

-You learned how to use the `DataExplorer` library to automatically create an exploratory data analysis report.
+You learned how to use the `explore` library to automatically create an exploratory data analysis report.
 Great work! **But, there's a lot more to becoming a data scientist.**

 If you'd like to become a data scientist (and have an awesome career, improve your quality of life, enjoy your job, and all the fun that comes along), then I can help with that.